- Law Office of Rochelle S. Berliner

 Rochelle S. Berliner understands all too well that police officers throughout New York City often rationalize their misconduct based on a mistaken belief that good outcomes justify bad behavior.
 When officers resort to physical force toward the victims of that bad behavior, the results can be devastating.

 After a law enforcement officer commits police misconduct, the victim of that behavior is often charged with a crime.
-The prosecutors often go to great lengths to avoid a dismissal or dropping the charges because of a desire to undermine any civil rights claim.
+The prosecutors often go to great lengths to avoid dismissal or dropping the charges because of a desire to undermine any civil rights claim.

 Civil Rights Attorney in Queens, NY